Global Overview of Countries Phasing Out Dental Amalgam

 "Exclude or not allow, by taking measures as appropriate, or recommend against the use of dental amalgam for the dental treatment of deciduous teeth, of patients under 15 years and of pregnant and breastfeeding women, except when considered necessary by the dental practitioner based on the needs of the patient."

-The World Alliance for Mercury-free Dentistry is calling on parties to take action, to protect the most vulnerable population:
+The World Alliance for Mercury-free Dentistry is calling on parties to take action, to protect the most vulnerable population and to set up a national plan to generally phase out dental amalgam:

 *References: